Jason-G-M/DGT/main.md

 **User ID and password**

-- Name of your database: Create a new database and record the name of it.
+- [Name of your database](https://docs.microsoft.com/en-us/sql/relational-databases/tables/create-tables-database-engine?view=sql-server-ver15): Create a new database and record the name of it.
-  - Right-click Database -> Click New Database -> Enter Database name -> Click OK.
+  - Right-click **Database** -> Click **New Database** -> Enter Database name -> Click **OK**.
 Or use your previous one.
 Check the name of the database.

 ![CreateANewDatabase](image/CreateANewDatabase.png)